runvia/runvia.dev/future_projects.md

 Each player set a x in a square in turns, and the purpose is to be the first to have 5 in a row

 The game can also be played against the computer on different difficulties.
 Maybe include some MachineLeaning for the computer opponent

+# Yatzee

+This is just a standard Yatzee game, where you can choose to play with 5 or 6 dices.
+It should be possible to add up to 10 players.
+And include the posibility to play with a computer, with varying difficulty settings either easy, medium or hard

+The logic for the computer need to be based on optimizing the average score possible.